benjamin-lowry/steamarchiver/README.md

 ``pip3 install -r requirements.txt``

+Many scripts require authentication, which can be passed on the command line using the ``-u [username]`` flag. ``-p [password]`` will allow you to pass the password on the command line as well; if you do not do this, you will be interactively prompted for a password.

 Usage for the Python scripts:

 - ``depot_archiver.py`` downloads depots (the logical groupings of game content files Steam delivers).
 You can give it an appid, in which case it'll download the latest depots for that app, or you can give it a specific appid, depotid, and manifest number (manifests are specific versions of depots.)
-It will download the manifest, appinfo, and encrypted depot chunks. **You don't need to own a game to archive its depots; you only need ownership to get the key needed to actually extract files from the encrypted chunks.**
+It will download the manifest, appinfo, and encrypted depot chunks. **Ownership of an app is required to download its manifest; you can only download an app without logging in if its manifest has previously been downloaded.
+Most (non-dedicated server, non-Valve) free apps are not available to anonymous users; you will still need to log into an account to download free games!**
 - ``get_depot_keys.py`` logs into a Steam account and dumps all the depot keys it has access to, which can be used to decrypt downloaded depots.
 To get the key for a depot, your account must own a package that includes access to the